johnjohndoe/AFreeChart/trunk/afreechart/README.txt

     The runtime jar file is distributed with AFreeChart.

     You can use this library free of charge.
-    Copyright owner of AFreeGraphics library is Icomsystech Co.,Ltd.
+    Copyright owner of AFreeGraphics library is ICOMSYSTECH Co.,Ltd.

 ===============================================================